mhdiiilham/BTC-Billionaire/README.md

 You can find a Postman exported collection on the project root directory with the name `BTC Billionaire.postman_collection.json` You can import this collection into Postman to easily test the API endpoints and see examples of the expected request and response formats.

+You can also visit this [Postman](https://documenter.getpostman.com/view/9584176/2s8ZDSbk2B) URL to view the API Documentation.

 ## Deployment
 This project is deployed to Google Cloud Run.
 The action can be viewed in the directory `.github/workflows/deployment`.
 The URL for the deployed application is: https://btc-billionaire-4w6hwgpraa-uw.a.run.app